stylerw/styler_praat_scripts/nasality_automeasure/README.md

 * Version 5.8.1 (May 2015): **Initial Public Release!**.
 Updated documentation to reflect the now-public nature of the script, and added discussion of the intricacies of vowel nasality.
 No changes were made to the function or code of the script from 5.8.1.

 ## References

 M. Y. Chen.
+Acoustic Parameters of Nasalized Vowels in Hearing-Impaired and Normal-Hearing Speakers. *The Journal of the Acoustical Society of America*, 98(5):2443–2453, 1995.

+M. Y. Chen.
 Acoustic correlates of English and French nasalized vowels. *The Journal of the Acoustical Society of America*, 102(4):2350–2370, 1997.